Best Smart Locks for Beginners (2026 UK Guide)

 Smart locks come in two physical forms.
 Retrofit locks (sometimes called "adaptors") fit on the inside of your door over the thumb-turn of an existing deadbolt.
 The outside of your door is unchanged - your existing key still works, and visitors looking at the door can't tell it's a smart lock.
 Replacement locks swap out the entire deadbolt, including the visible exterior hardware, and usually add a keypad, fingerprint reader, or both.

 Retrofit (e.g. the August Wi-Fi Smart Lock 4th Gen) is the right pick if you rent, if you want to keep the existing aesthetic of the door, or if you want to be able to revert easily.
-Replacement (e.g. the Yale Assure Lock 2) gives you the keypad most users actually want, plus a more secure overall installation — but is a bigger commitment and not always landlord-friendly.
+Replacement (e.g. the Yale Assure Lock, a popular keypad smart lock from Yale Home with optional smart-home connectivity, 2) gives you the keypad most users actually want, plus a more secure overall installation - but is a bigger commitment and not always landlord-friendly.

 If you're new to smart home gear in general, the first smart devices guide covers the easier wins (lights, plugs) you might want before tackling a lock.
 A smart lock isn't the easiest first device, but it's one of the most genuinely useful.